-Cohort: Group of hospitals deemed to be similar in bed size, teaching status, and case mix.
+Cohort: Group of hospitals deemed to be similar in bed size, case mix index, and critical access status.

 Condition: A medical or surgical condition with a homogenous group of patients to be tracked in the MVC data.
-The current eligible P4P conditions for episode spending are chronic obstructive pulmonary disease (COPD), congestive heart failure (CHF), pneumonia, joint replacement (hip and knee), colectomy (non-cancer), and coronary artery bypass graft (CABG).
+The current eligible P4P conditions for episode spending are chronic obstructive pulmonary disease (COPD), congestive heart failure (CHF), coronary artery bypass graft (CABG), and percutaneous coronary intervention (PCI).